 Your EHCP coordinator will receive your request and will give it initial consideration using the general criteria describe above.
 They will talk with you about this and gather your views.

-Where the EHCP coordinator decides that the request does not meet the criteria set out above, they will talk to you about this and explain why and will issue your child’s EHC plan / statement naming the setting the LA judges as being appropriate for your child’s needs.
+Where the EHCP coordinator decides that the request does not meet the criteria set out above, they will talk to you about this and explain why.
+They will issue your child’s EHC plan, naming the setting we judge as being appropriate for your child’s needs.

 Where the EHCP coordinator considers that the criteria above could be met, they will compile all of the relevant documentation and submit this to the next decision making forum.
-Here the case will be further moderated and a decision reached.
-It should be noted that in some cases, this may take a number of weeks to be completed due to the need to coordinate the consultation process with schools.
+The case will be further moderated and a decision reached.
+It should be noted that in some cases, this may take a number of weeks to be completed, due to the need to coordinate the consultation process with schools.

-Where a request is for a school in another LA area ie Cambridgeshire or Suffolk, Norfolk will need to abide by any admissions arrangements that may apply to schools in that LA area.
-This will particularly be the case for any LA maintained special school and usually for special academies and free schools.
+Where a request is for a school in another local authority area, eg Cambridgeshire or Suffolk, we need to abide by any admissions arrangements that may apply to schools in that area.
+This is particularly the case for any local authority-maintained special school, and usually for special academies and free schools.
 It does not apply to non-maintained and independent schools.
-It is important to say that this may add further delay to a decision being reached as multiple schools and LA need to liaise, but we will try to reach an outcome as soon as possible and we will always keep you informed.
+It is important to say that this may add further delay to a decision being reached as multiple schools and LA need to liaise.
+However we will try to reach an outcome as soon as possible and we will always keep you informed.

 Your EHCP coordinator will contact you to let you know the outcomes of your request.
-If the LA has not agreed to your request, they will explain why.
-They will then issue a final EHC plan / statement with the named school, this will trigger a parental / young person right of appeal if you do not agree with the school that has been named.
+If we have not agreed to your request, they will explain why.
+They will then issue a final EHC plan with the named school.
+This will trigger a parental/young person right of appeal if you do not agree with the school that has been named.

 Where a school is agreed your EHCP coordinator will also discuss with you the admission and enrolment of your child.
-It is important to say that for placement in the non-maintained and independent sector, the school and the LA need to enter into a contractual agreement with the funding arrangements agreed and arranged and this will need to be completed prior to your child’s start at the school.
+It is important to say that for placement in the non-maintained and independent sector, we need to enter into a contractual agreement with the school, with the funding arrangements agreed and arranged.
+This will need to be completed prior to your child’s start at the school.

 At all stages your EHCP coordinator should keep you up-to-date and informed of the status of your request.

-It is important to say that outcomes from any decision making forums can take up to 14 days to be communicated and sometimes there may not be an update to give you.
+It is important to say that outcomes from any decision making forums can take up to 14 days to be communicated.
+Sometimes there may not be an update to give you.
 We will always try to reach a decision and inform you of this as quickly as possible.